maliput/maliput_documentation/docs/overview.rst

 In the lexicon of `maliput` and its C++ API, the road volume manifold is called a `RoadGeometry`.
 A `RoadGeometry` is partitioned into `Segments`, which correspond to stretches of asphalt (and the space above and/or below them).
 Each `Segment` is a group of one or more adjacent `Lanes`.
 A `Lane` corresponds to a lane of travel on a road, and defines a specific parameterization of the parent `Segment`'s volume from a local lane frame into the Inertial-frame.
 `Lanes` are connected at `BranchPoints`, and the graph of `Lanes` and `BranchPoints` describes the topology of a `RoadGeometry`. `Segments` which map to intersecting volumes of the Inertial-frame (e.g., intersections) are grouped together into `Junctions`.
+The semantic direction of the lane isn't defined by the geometry but by traffic rules, which is convenient in case where lanes are expected to change its direction.

 In a sense, there are two complementary object graphs in `maliput`.
 The container hierarchy (Junctions contain `Segments`, which contain Lanes) groups together different views of the same regions of road surface.
 The routing graph (Lanes are joined end-to-end via BranchPoints) describes how one can get from one region of the road network to another.